 When they were renovating it, a neighbor told them Big Edie, who died several years before, had a message:

 “I talked to Big Edie the other day.
 She wanted me to tell you how pleased she is that you have bought Grey Gardens.
 She wants you to know that she believes you will make the house as beautiful as it once was, and that she will be watching over you to make sure that everything goes perfectly and that this will be a warm and loving and happy house.”

 Edith Beale and her husband Phelan bought the house in the 1920s, but he took off in 1934, leaving her without the means to maintain the property.

 The story was told in a 2009 HBO film starring Drew Barrymore and Jessica Lange (affiliate link):

-The sets in that movie, like the living room, recreated Grey Gardens in its 1920s heyday:
+The sets and exteriors in that movie recreated Grey Gardens in its 1920s heyday:

 The shingle-style home was designed in 1897 by Joseph Greenleaf Thorpe, an architect who designed many of the Arts and Crafts-style summer cottages in East Hampton.

 It originally stood on 4 acres.
 Today 1.7 acres remain with the property and it’s a short walk to the beach.

 In a 2003 article for Town and Country, Sally Quinn said that when they bought the house, “The attic was filled, literally, to the rafters with broken furniture, old wicker chaises, antique tables, boxes of china and silver, trunks full of letters, baby pillows of handmade lace, figurines, crates of books — it was like finding a shipwreck and discovering unimaginable treasure buried among the detritus.”